Property-related fees and charges

-False alarm fees are charged according to the Burnaby False Alarm Bylaw.
+False alarm fees are charged according to the Burnaby Consolidated Fees and Charges Bylaw.
 False alarm charges that haven't been paid by December 31 in the year they occurred will be transferred to property taxes as arrears, and will be subject to daily interest.

 Number of false alarm incidents (FAL)

 Utilities discounted amounts

 Utility notices are payable by the annual March due date if you want to be eligible for the discounted amount.
 Partial payments don't receive a discount.
 If your utilities fees aren't paid by December 31, they will be transferred to property taxes as an arrears balance and daily interest will apply until payment is received.

 A 5% penalty is applied to outstanding current taxes and/or an unclaimed home owner grant after the July 3, 2024 due date; and an additional 5% penalty will be applied after September 4, 2024, to outstanding current taxes.

 The City has no authority to either waive or modify these penalty amounts.
 A payment or home owner grant that is even one day late is subject to the full amount of the penalty.